axewater/qaibot/readme.md

 ## Requirements:

-You need to have 3 things:
+You need to have these things:

 - DISCORD TOKEN
 Get this from Discord developers portal